c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 Once extracted, the installer executes `cmd /c cmd < Quella.mp3 & ping -n 5 localhost`, which executes `tasklist` to identify if `PSUAService.exe` (PandaAV) is currently running.
 If the process is not running, it uses `autoit.exe` as the file name for the AutoIt interpreter.
 Otherwise, the AutoIt interpreter is named `Magenta.exe.pif`.

 Next, the magic bytes `MZ` is written to the start of the file to contain the AutoIt interpreter.
-Once written, the file `%TEMP%\Che.mp3` is filtered by `findstr` to exclude the string a string (Figure 2), which results in writing the rest of the AutoIt interperter to the `%TEMP%` directory as either `autoit.exe` or `Magenta.exe.pif`.
+Once written, the file `%TEMP%\Che.mp3` is filtered by `findstr` to exclude the string a string (Figure 2), which results in writing the rest of the AutoIt interpreter to the `%TEMP%` directory as either `autoit.exe` or `Magenta.exe.pif`.
 Next, `%TEMP%\Travolge.mp3` is moved to the file `%TEMP%\i`, which is then executed with the AutoIt interpreter (Figure 2).

 ```powershell
 Set AUTOIT=Mantenga.exe.pif